yorelog/update_wsl_ip/README.md

-# update ip addr of wsl automaticly
+# update ip address of wsl automaticly
 WSL ip was dynamic changed on it start. this script can check ip addr and update to hosts file if changed, then you can visit wsl service with domain `wsl`